Date Night: Plot

 On the subway, Phil deduces that Felton was using the flash drive to blackmail Crenshaw.
 They return to Grant's apartment, and though initially hesitant, Grant agrees to help them.
 Phil and Claire head to an illegal strip club that Crenshaw frequents.
 Claire poses as a new dancer while Phil pretends to be her pimp.
 After a tense encounter with Crenshaw, they confront him about the flash drive.

 Just as Collins, Armstrong, and Miletto arrive, a confrontation ensues.
-Phil cleverly manipulates the situation by mentioning the compromising photos, leading to an argument between Crenshaw and Miletto.
+Phil cleverly manipulates the situation by mentioning the compromising photos, creating a mexican standoff between Crenshaw and Miletto.
 As tensions rise, Claire begins counting to three, a technique she uses to calm their children.
 At "three," a helicopter arrives, and Detective Arroyo, along with a SWAT team, swoops in to arrest Miletto, Crenshaw, Collins, and Armstrong.
 Arroyo reveals that Grant had tipped her off and that Phil had been wearing a wire.

 The Fosters are hailed as heroes.
 They share a quiet breakfast at a diner, where Phil expresses his love for Claire, stating that if he had the chance, he would marry her and have their children all over again.
 The film ends with the couple rekindling their passion, kissing in their front yard, and lying down to watch the sky together.

 Production

 Filming began in mid-April 2009.
+Director Shawn Levy said the film was developed through close collaboration with screenwriter Josh Klausner, in conjunction with Steve Carell and Tina Fey.
+Although the film was designed to feel spontaneous, Levy estimated that only fifteen to twenty per cent was actually improvised.